-Applicants may indicate their intent to participate in ESFI at the time they file their SRP application, however, there will be no commitment letters issued by the Market Managers.
-The Market Manager will track the number of applications received, requested funds and kW as well as completed projects so that market participants can gauge the availability of funds.
+The Market Manager will track the ESFI budget commitments and post this information on the NJCEP website so that market participants can gauge the availability of funds.
 As has been the case with REIP incentives, self installed solar projects will not be subject to the 15% payment reduction as had been the policy under the CORE Rebate Program.